woocommerce/woocommerce/docs/product-editor-development/common-tasks.md

 # Common tasks

+> ⚠️ **Notice:** This documentation is currently a **work in progress**.
+While it's open to the public for transparency and collaboration, please be aware that some sections might be incomplete or subject to change.
+We appreciate your patience and welcome any contributions!

 ## Adding a new field to the product editor (end-to-end)

 _TODO: Describe how to add a new field, including adding it to the REST API._